 Domestic environments pose a number of interesting challenges for Media Space designers.
 While most Media Space studies probably dealt with relatively predictable office configurations and uses, homes are highly dynamic places that host a wide range of activities, many of which the inhabitants might not want to expose.
-In the context of the interLiving project [7], I participated in an effort to adapt some of the Media Space concepts to support communication among distributed, multi-generational families.
-Together with other colleagues, I designed and implemented videoProbe [3], a system that allows a group of people to share their daily lives by exchanging pictures.
+In the context of the interLiving project, I participated in an effort to adapt some of the Media Space concepts to support communication among distributed, multigenerational families.
+Together with other colleagues, I designed and implemented videoProbe, a technology probe that allows a group of people to share their daily lives by exchanging pictures (Hutchinson et al., 2003; Conversy et al., 2003).